 There is an endless debate about the best pho in Saigon.
 Some noodle shops are renowned for their delicious broth, others for their healthy portions of beef.
 Now that we have been living in Ho Chi Minh City for over a year, we decided to set out on a mission to discover for ourselves the best pho in the city.

-After slurping our way through hundreds of bowls of pho we put together this list of our 10 favorite places for pho in Ho Chi Minh City.
-Of course, there as many opinions about pho as there are noodle joints in Vietnam, so our recommendation is to get out there and decide for yourself who serves the best pho in Saigon!
+After slurping our way through hundreds of bowls of pho, we put together this list of our 10 favorite places for pho in Ho Chi Minh City.
+Of course, there are as many opinions about pho as there are noodle joints in Vietnam, so our recommendation is to get out there and decide for yourself who serves the best pho in Saigon!

 Winner: Pho Le